-My friend and reader, Lisa and her husband purchased a farm in this area about six years ago.
+My reader and her husband purchased a farm in this area about six years ago.
 The land had been damaged by conventional farming.
 They’ve put the emphasis on cover crops to return much needed “life” to the soil and have done other things like mulching when they felt they could.

 As you might imagine, this is a big undertaking.
 Since they, like most of us, don’t have unlimited resources, they can’t always put into practice everything they want to do.